 - Step 1.
 Turn OFF power - Step 2.
 Unplug the probe from the demo target system - Step 3.
-Plug the probe into the target system - Step 4.
-Turn ON power
+Select a clock module - Step 4.
+Plug the probe into the target system - Step 5.
+Turn ON power - If the emulator doesn't work with the target oscillator - If the emulator doesn't work with the target crystal